 - From 1st April 2015 the Hertfordshire CCTV Partnership Ltd started trading.
-The new company for the year ended 31st March 2019 produced a profit after tax of £21,000.
-The SBC share of the profit is £7,800 with the remainder belonging to the partner councils (North Hertfordshire District Council, East Herts Council and Hertsmere Borough Council).
+The new company for the year ended 31st March 2020 produced a loss before tax of £9,500.
+The SBC share of the loss is £3,500 with the remainder belonging to the partner councils (North Hertfordshire District Council, East Herts Council and Hertsmere Borough Council).
 Due to the small size of the new company group accounts have not been completed. - In August 2016 the Hertfordshire Building Control Ltd started trading.
 The company was set up to deliver the building control function for the council and is jointly owned with six other local authorities in Hertfordshire.
 Due to the small shareholding the Council has not included any further disclosure notes regarding this company.
-Final accounts for Hertfordshire Building Control have yet to be published for 2018/19, however it is not expected that SBC's share of the profit/loss will be material. - Within the Council dwellings valuation there are a number of properties which are likely to be sold within the next 12 months under the Right to Buy Scheme.
+Final accounts for Hertfordshire Building Control have yet to be published for 2019/20, however it is not expected that SBC's share of the profit/loss will be material. - Within the Council dwellings valuation there are a number of properties which are likely to be sold within the next 12 months under the Right to Buy Scheme.
 The Council does not classify these properties as "Held for Sale" as at the balance sheet date as these properties are not actively marketed and nor is there any certainty as to which properties will be sold.
-Based on the number of successful applications made last year it is estimated that 35 properties could be sold.
-This would equate to an estimated balance sheet valuation of £2,718,000. - The council considers that four commercial sites held in the town centre are not classified as "Investment Properties" as they are held for strategic planning purposes and not solely for rental income or capital appreciation.
+Based on the number of successful applications made last year it is estimated that 24 properties could be sold.
+This would equate to an estimated balance sheet valuation of £1,898,000. - The council considers that five commercial sites held in the town centre are not classified as "Investment Properties" as they are held for strategic planning purposes and not solely for rental income or capital appreciation.
 As such they are included under land and buildings on the balance sheet and expenditure and income on these sites is included within cost of services in the Comprehensive Income and Expenditure Statement.